FertileFragrance/TimeKiller/README.md

 We use [elle-cli](https://github.com/ligurio/elle-cli) to run [Elle](https://github.com/jepsen-io/elle) on key-value and list histories.
 You don't need to install it yourself.
 We provide a packaged program `elle-cli.jar` recording its runtime by adding two timestamps when it starts and ends.
 You need to manually record this runtime if you install it yourself.

 As black-box SI checking tools, [PolySI](https://github.com/hengxin/PolySI-PVLDB2023-Artifacts/tree/main/artifact/PolySI) and [Viper](https://github.com/Khoury-srg/Viper) struggle to have comparable performance to our white-box tools.
 Installing and running them might be a time consuming work, so we don't provide automated scripts for running them.
 But we provide the data for all the tools.
 You can try them on a small history following the instructions on their homepages using our history data if you're interested.

+Since Emme is not open source up to now, we implemented a version ourselves to check SI.
+As it costs much time and space to construct SSG to check SI on large histories, we don't provide automated scripts to run it in some experiments.

 For every experiment we provide `TimeKiller.jar` (and `elle-cli.jar` if required) so you don't need to install it in advance.
 But you need Java 11 (or above) and Linux environment to run the scripts (some may require Python environment).